The five golden rules of lead nurturing

 Leads must be nurtured throughout the entire sales journey.

-This means that before the handover, sales must have an active stake in how the process is managed.
+This means that sales must have an active stake in how the process is managed before the handover.
 And that, after the handover, marketing can still greatly influence the nurturing that takes place.

 For this to work sales and marketing alignment is essential.
 And this is tougher to achieve than it sounds.